Enhancing Network Failure Mitigation with Performance-Aware Ranking

-From all of these, depending on the comparator, \sysname estimates the {\em distribution} of the {\em percentiles} of throughput and FCT across these traffic and routing samples (\figref{fig:distribution-distribution}).
-Formally, it computes the distribution of the ordered statistics of the throughput and FCT through empirical observations.
-For example, if the comparator is based on 99p FCT, \sysname would extract the 99p from FCT distributions of each of the $N \times K$ samples.
-These values form a {\em composite distribution} of the 99p FCTs.
-The variance of this distribution captures the statistical significance of our estimates in the presence of various sources of uncertainty: the uncertainty in the input distributions (\eg variance) translates to a corresponding uncertainty in our estimates.
-We can reduce the uncertainty and improve the confidence in our estimates by increasing the number of samples~\cite{samples}\footnote{We show this empirically in~\figref{fig:variance-flow-arrival} in appendix.}.
+Depending on the comparator, \sysname estimates the {\em distribution} of the {\em percentiles} of throughput and FCT across the traffic and routing samples (\figref{fig:distribution-distribution}).
+For instance, if the comparator uses 99p FCT, \sysname would extract the 99p from FCT distributions of the $N \times K$ samples and form a {\em composite distribution} of the 99p FCTs.
+The variance of this distribution captures the uncertainty in our estimates, which we can reduce by increasing the number of samples~\cite{samples} (\figref{fig:variance-flow-arrival}).

 \sysname uses the composite distribution (\circled{2}) to compare and rank mitigations.
-This approach allows it to explicitly handle uncertainty and provide robust mitigation rankings.
+This approach allows it to handle uncertainty explicitly and provide robust mitigation rankings.

-\parab{Network state representation.} \sysname models the state of the network (\circled{4}) using a graph $\topology = (\switchset, \linkset)$ where each edge $e$ has a capacity and a drop rate (0\% = healthy and 100\% = completely down), each node $v$ has an associated drop rate and a routing table, and each server $s$ has a mapping to a switch.
-At the beginning of each invocation (line 2 in \algoref{Alg:risk-main-function}), \sysname \textit{updates} this state to reflect mitigation $\mitigationAction$.
-It uses a careful choice of data structures to ensure that this step is efficient (\secref{s:other-details}).
+\parab{Network state representation.} \sysname models the network state (\circled{4}) using a graph $\topology = (\switchset, \linkset)$, where each edge $e$ has a capacity and a drop rate (0\% = healthy and 100\% = down), each node $v$ has a drop rate and a routing table, and each server $s$ maps to a switch.
+Before each invocation, \sysname \textit{updates} this state to reflect the mitigation (line 2 in \algoref{Alg:risk-main-function}).
+It uses data structures to ensure this step is efficient (\secref{s:other-details}).